There is no denying that video marketing is a force to be reckoned with. Younger consumers are now watching more online videos than they are TV.

-What’s really great about video podcasting is that you do not need expensive gear.
-In fact, if you are already doing podcasts, all you need is a good smartphone camera and you are well on your way to creating amazing video podcasts.
+What’s great about video podcasting is that you do not need expensive gear.
+If you are already doing podcasts, all you need is a good smartphone camera and you are well on your way to creating amazing video podcasts.

 Video Marketing Tip 4: Increase Open Rates With Email Videos

 Email is a key marketing tool for many brands but with so many emails fighting for customer’s attention, open rates can easily stall or even plummet.